Best Boat T-Tops For Center Consoles: 2022 Savings Guide

 If your center console has a side access door, you will want to be very careful picking out a t-top.
 Most designs have a horizontal leg brace that can block your access.
 Look for t-tops that moving the side brace much higher.
 Having adjustable standoffs are another option.
 But don’t skip using them as a solution for fit, these are critical for frame stability.

 How-To Clean Anodized & Powder Coating Finishes

 Cleaning An Anodized Aluminum Marine T-Top

 First, every time you finish a day on the water, rinse with clean and fresh water.
 Followed by wiping the surface top to bottom with a soft microfiber towel.
 A microfiber towel is vital, don’t use cleaning products with grit or abrasive cloths.
 Remember that anodized aluminum is dull or matte in finish.
-It isn’t a paint finish, but an electro-chemical process.
-If you use a harsh cleaners you risk damage to the finish.
+It isn’t a paint finish, but an electrochemical process.
+If you use harsh cleaners, you risk damage to the finish.